Julietbobo/Call-Center-Data-Analysis/README.md

 5. Most customers prefer using the call_center
 6. 62.61% of the calls were within the SLA
 ### Conclusion
-Billing questions is the reason why most people called and the cause of the high number of very negative sentiments.
+- Billing questions is the reason why most people called
+- Our clients are not happy about how we serve them on call.

 ### Recommendation
-Look into why customers are having problems with bills.
-It could be that they are wrongly charged due to a problem with the billing system hence the very negative sentiments.
+- Look into why customers are having problems with bills.
+It could be that they are wrongly charged due to a problem with the billing system.
+- Train the contact center employees on how to satisfactorily serve the clients on call.It could be teaching them how to speak professionally and be welcoming in how they serve the clients.